Pressure Washing Before Painting in Newcastle

 How to check if surfaces are dry enough

-A moisture meter is the most reliable check — readings below 15% for timber and below 5% for masonry are generally safe for priming.
+A moisture meter is the most reliable check — readings below 15% for timber and below 5% for masonry are safe for priming.
 Without a meter, the palm test works as a quick check: press your palm firmly against the surface and hold for 10 seconds.
 If it feels cool or damp, wait longer.

 For concrete, tape a clear plastic sheet (about 30 cm square) flat to the surface.
 Check after 24 hours — if moisture has collected underneath, the slab is still releasing water and is not ready for coating.